 The most common pattern is for states to authorize commercial casinos, racetracks, and online operators to obtain licenses and offer sports betting; five states have adopted this approach.
 Five states have authorized tribal casinos to offer sports betting while Arizona has authorized both tribal casinos and sports arenas to offer sports betting.
-Another three states have authorized commercial casinos and tribal casinos to offer sports betting.
-Another three states have authorized commercial casinos, and online operators to offer sports betting.
-Another three states have authorized commercial casinos, and online operators to offer sports betting.
-Another three states have authorized commercial casinos, tribal casinos, and online operators to offer sports betting.
-Another three states have authorized commercial casinos, tribal casinos, and online operators to offer sports betting.
+Another three states have authorized commercial casinos and tribal casinos to offer sports betting and two states have authorized commercial casinos and online operators to offer sports betting.
+Another three states have authorized commercial casinos, tribal casinos, and online operators to offer sports betting and yet another three states have designated the lottery as the authorized operator of sports betting.
 Two states, Connecticut and Oregon, have authorized the lottery and the states' tribal casinos to operate sports betting.
-The remaining five states have opted for different mixes of authorized operators, including lotteries, commercial casinos, tribal casinos to operate sports betting.
+The remaining five states have opted for different mixes of authorized operators, including lotteries, commercial casinos, tribal casinos, racetracks, sports arenas, and online operators.